 Through a coordinated response to settlement and integration, multiple programs in S.U.C.C.E.S.S. already assist refugees in a safe and supportive environment; we are poised to address the high integration and settlement barriers they experience due to trauma, gaps in education, language, literacy challenges and skills development, lack of access to health care providers and other factors.

-S.U.C.C.E.S.S.'
-Moving Ahead Program (MAP) provides specialized settlement and integration services to refugee families (adults and youth) through one-on-one services that focus on the client and provide them with the needed supports, social and life skills support groups, services for employment, access to housing, health care, and group programs for refugee youth.
+Action, Commitment, Transformation (ACT) Program provides specialized settlement and integration services to vulnerable refugee families through one-on-one services that focus on the client and provide them with the needed supports, social and life skills support groups, services for employment, access to housing, health care, and group programs for refugee youth.
+Learn more about ACT.

 S.U.C.C.E.S.S.
 BC Toolkit for Private Sponsors of Refugees provides key settlement information and resources for private sponsors to support refugee families.
 Click here to view the toolkit.

 Health Resources in Arabic provide an overview of BC and Canadian health resources that have been translated in Arabic.
 It also lists health care providers in Metro Vancouver who accept Interim Federal Health coverage and the languages in which they provide services.
 Click here to view resources.